Progress Even Brook Trout

 Monitoring and assessing progress toward the outcome will occur through an annual cluster analysis of the number, size and genetic diversity contained within wild brook trout patches.
 A status report will be developed every five years to summarize gains or losses in occupied habitat and recommend actions to maintain progress.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in May of 2017.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in August of 2021.

 Chesapeake Bay Program partners have committed to taking a series of specific actions that will support the management approaches listed above.